openvinotoolkit/model_server/docs/python_support/python_support.md

     - `LOOPBACK`
     - ... every other input specified by the user.

+It's recommended not to reuse the same graph instance when the cycle is finished.
+Instead, if you want to generate for new data, create new gRPC stream.

-For working configurations and code samples:
+For working configurations and code samples see:
   - [LLM Text Generation Demo](../../demos/python_demos/llm_text_generation#requesting-the-llm-with-grpc-streaming)